-- (b)(a) Except where required to secure local government approvals essential to completion of the project, or except where necessary to receive tax credits for historic preservation, costs associated with the following new construction items are ineligible for funding with program loan proceeds, and cannot be paid for from syndication proceeds or loans supported by rents from assisted units: - (1) building and roof shapes, ornamentation, and exterior finish schemes whose costs are in excess of the typical costs of these features in modestly designed rental housing;
+- (3) For all other projects, \$2,000 per unit. - (4) Net fees shall be calculated by subtracting contributions of funds or real property made towards project development costs by the sponsor or an affiliate from the total of all fees paid to the sponsor or affiliate. - (b) Except where required to secure local government approvals essential to completion of the project, or except where necessary to receive tax credits for historic preservation, costs associated with the following new construction items are ineligible for funding with program loan proceeds, and cannot be paid for from syndication proceeds or loans supported by rents from assisted units: - (1) building and roof shapes, ornamentation, and exterior finish schemes whose costs are in excess of the typical costs of these features in modestly designed rental housing; - (2) fireplaces, tennis courts, and similar amenities not typically found in modestly designed rental housing; - (3) shake and tile roofs, custom-made windows, ceramic tile floors and counters, hardwood floors, and similar features using materials not typically found in modestly designed rental housing, except where such materials have lower lifecycle costs due to lower operating, maintenance and replacement costs. - (c) Builder overhead, profit and general requirements shall be limited in accordance with the limitations specified in Title 4 California Code of Regulations Section 10327. - (d) Property acquisition prices shall not exceed appraised value, except where the increment above appraised value is fully covered by junior public agency financing that carries no mandatory debt service.

-- (2) fireplaces, tennis courts, and similar amenities not typically found in modestly designed rental housing; - (3) shake and tile roofs, custom-made windows, ceramic tile floors and counters, hardwood floors, and similar features using materials not typically found in modestly designed rental housing, except where such materials have lower lifecycle costs due to lower operating, maintenance and replacement costs. - (e)(b) Builder overhead, profit and general requirements shall be limited in accordance with the limitations specified in Title 4 California Code of Regulations Section 10327. - (d)(c) Property acquisition prices shall not exceed appraised value, except where the increment above appraised value is fully covered by junior public agency financing that carries no mandatory debt service. - Section 116.
-Relocation Requirements. - (a) The sponsor of a project resulting in displacement of residential tenants shall be solely responsible for providing the assistance and benefits set forth in this section and applicable state and federal law, and shall agree to indemnify and hold harmless the department from any liabilities or claims for relocation related costs. - (b) All tenants in occupancy in a property who are permanently displaced as a direct result of the development of the project shall be entitled to relocation benefits and assistance as provided in applicable provisions of the Government Code and subchapter 1 of chapter 6 of Title 25 of the California Code of Regulations, commencing at section 6000.
+Section 116.
+Relocation Requirements.

+(a) The sponsor of a project resulting in displacement of residential tenants shall be solely responsible for providing the assistance and benefits set forth in this section and applicable state and federal law, and shall agree to indemnify and hold harmless the department from any liabilities or claims for relocation related costs.

+- (b) All tenants in occupancy in a property who are permanently displaced as a direct result of the development of the project shall be entitled to relocation benefits and assistance as provided in applicable provisions of the Government Code and subchapter 1 of chapter 6 of Title 25 of the California Code of Regulations, commencing at section 6000.
 Displaced tenants who are not eligible households under this program shall be provided relocation benefits and assistance from funds other than program funds. - (c) The sponsor shall prepare a relocation plan in conformance with the provisions of Title 25 California Code of Regulations section 6038.
-The relocation plan shall be subject to the review and approval of the department prior to the disbursement of program funds. - (d) All eligible households who are permanently or temporarily displaced as a direct result of the development of the project shall be entitled, upon initial occupancy of the rental housing development, to occupy assisted units meeting the tenant occupancy standards set forth in section 112.

-- (e) All ineligible households who are permanently or temporarily displaced as a direct result of the development of the project shall be entitled, upon initial occupancy of the rental housing development, to occupy any available nonassisted units for which they qualify. - (f) Notwithstanding the preceding subdivisions, tenants who are notified in writing prior to their occupancy of an existing unit that such unit may be demolished as a result of funding provided under the program shall not be eligible for relocation benefits and assistance under this section.
+The relocation plan shall be subject to the review and approval of the department prior to the disbursement of program funds. - (d) All eligible households who are permanently or temporarily displaced as a direct result of the development of the project shall be entitled, upon initial occupancy of the rental housing development, to occupy assisted units meeting the tenant occupancy standards set forth in section 112. - (e) All ineligible households who are permanently or temporarily displaced as a direct result of the development of the project shall be entitled, upon initial occupancy of the rental housing development, to occupy any available nonassisted units for which they qualify. - (f) Notwithstanding the preceding subdivisions, tenants who are notified in writing prior to their occupancy of an existing unit that such unit may be demolished as a result of funding provided under the program shall not be eligible for relocation benefits and assistance under this section.
 The form of any notices used for this purpose shall be subject to department approval.